Team Selection and Protected Competitions

 • Informal resolution

-• NGB hearings or AAA arbitrations
+• NGB hearings or Section 9 arbitrations

 • Legal representation and costs

-• Past AAA decisions and precedent
+• Past Section 9 decisions and precedent

 To learn more about the "right to compete" grievance process, please visit our resolving conflicts and concerns page.

-Informational Webpages
+Informational Webpages#

 Disclaimer: